Barnes Commercial Privacy Policies

 Where we process other special categories of data, such as information about ethnic origin, sexual orientation, health or religion or belief, this is for equal opportunities monitoring purposes.

-For some roles, we are obliged to seek information about criminal convictions and offences, to check for bankruptcy, and to perform credit checks.
+For some roles, we are obliged to seek information about criminal convictions and offences.
 Where we seek this information, we do so because it is necessary for us to carry out our obligations and exercise specific rights in relation to employment.

 Who has access to your data?

 Your information will be shared internally for the purposes of the recruitment exercise.
 This includes members of the HR and recruitment team (which may include an outsourced service provider), interviewers involved in the recruitment process, managers in the business area with a vacancy and IT staff (which may be via an outsourced service provider) if access to the data is necessary for the performance of their roles.

 We will not share your data with third parties, except for outsourced service providers with which we engage and where it is necessary for the performance of their roles.

 We will share your data with your stated reference contacts which may include former employers, Universities and colleges to obtain references for you, employment background check providers to obtain necessary background checks and the Disclosure and Barring Service to obtain necessary criminal records checks.

 How do we protect the data?